Fair Digital Finance Accelerator

 Select Members in the FDFA network include:

-• Access to a global community of financial service consumer advocates and experts
+• A global community of 77+ consumer associations, experts and advocates.

-• Coordinated consumer advocacy campaigns at national and regional level
+• Coordinated advocacy campaigns at national and regional levels.

-• Thought leadership and knowledge building, including case studies and our annual publication on the state of digital financial services in low- and middle-income countries
+• Thought leadership and knowledge building, including case studies, guidance materials and our annual publication on the state of digital financial services in low- and middle-income countries.

-The Fair Digital Finance Accelerator is funded by the Bill & Melinda Gates Foundation, with support from the Consultative Group to Assist the Poor (CGAP).
+The Fair Digital Finance Accelerator is funded by the Gates Foundation, with support from the Consultative Group to Assist the Poor (CGAP).

 The Fair Digital Finance Advisory Panel ensures the Accelerator is on the cutting edge of developments in digital finance policy and regulation.
 It is made up of policy experts and senior leaders from across consumer advocacy, business, regulation and civil society.